simo1c/GateMeClass/manual/readme.md

 RSS                 : RSS (Ranked Set Sampling).
 It is particularly advised in combination with GMM_parameterization = "V" to have a better resolution of the marker distribution, class = logical, default = T k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated, class = numeric, default = 20 sampling            : Perform a sampling of the cells annotating the rest with k-NN, class = numeric, default = 0.2 narrow_marker_table : format of marker table.
 TRUE for using a marker table with two columns, "Cell" with the name of cell type and "Gate" with the gating strategy (e.g., CD3+CD4+).
-FALSE for using a column for each marker (as in the above example). verbose             : Show output information, class = logical, default = T train_parameters    : A list of parameters to pass to the *GateMeClass_train* function, class = list, default = NULL seed                : class = numeric, default = 1
+FALSE for using a column for each marker (as in the above example), class = logical, default = T. verbose             : Show output information, class = logical, default = T train_parameters    : A list of parameters to pass to the *GateMeClass_train* function, class = list, default = NULL seed                : class = numeric, default = 1